Owmacohe/owmacohe.github.io/pantry/articles/Devil-Eater.md

 # Devil-Eater

-{😇 gods,Oleald Zoofolk,🧑‍🔬 figures,Aetivima Period,Yyenwid Modsiw,🐐 Aaliat}
+{😇 gods,Oleald,Zoofolk,🧑‍🔬 figures,Aetivima Period,Yyenwid Modsiw,🐐 Aaliat}

 A mammalian Zoofolk [Oleald] god, specifically of the species *Tasmanian Devil*, and one of the most feared assassins during the [Aetivima Period].
 She was one of the only documented cases throughout history of the murder of a demigod.